Nuggets vs. Suns Injury Report Today - May 9

 Watch the NBA all season long on Fubo!

-The Suns beat the Nuggets 129-124 on Sunday when they last played.
-Devin Booker's team-high 36 points led the Suns to the victory.
+On Sunday when these squads last met, the Suns defeated the Nuggets 129-124.
+Devin Booker's team-leading 36 points led the Suns to the win.
 Nikola Jokic had 53 points for the Nuggets.

 Nuggets vs Suns Additional Info